Updated: Dec 1, 2021

 Which brings me to the title of this blog and the reason I decided to bring my 80-200mm lens.
 I knew I’d see plenty of red kites here.
 The lens isn’t really long enough for bird photography but they come quite close so I was hopeful of a decent shot.
 However, the kites are a lot smarter than me.
 They played cat and mouse with me all day.
 As soon as I put my camera down, or pointed it in a different direction, a kite would swoop close above my head and I’d miss it.
 This happened time and time again.
 I never did get the shot so I’ve included one here that I took on Deptford Down about a month ago instead!

 The bridleway that runs to the west of little Chitterne Brook is another beautiful and peaceful place.
 The area around the brook itself is rich in bird life (including those damned red kites) especially water fowl.
-It is also the gateway to trails heading west across Codford Down and Ansty Hill (another area worthy of exploration).
+It is also the gateway to trails heading west across Codford Down, the site of a Celtic field system and Ansty Hill , the location of Upton Great Barrow - a Bronze Age bell barrow where Cunnington found a necklace and beads .
 To the north can be seen the tumulus just south of Chitterne and an old fashioned water pump looking like something from the mid-West of the United States.
 In my photograph you can also just make out the tower of the church at Chitterne.
+The tumulus is pretty much all that remains visible of the Aston Valley Barrow Cemetery.
+This is a group 10 Bronze Age bowl barrows and a single bell barrow which were excavated by Cunnington in 1801.
+Finds included a cremation and an inhumation, and later Saxon goods which can be seen in Wiltshire Museum.

 A couple of hundred metres before the end of the bridleway (which is also a metalled road for lorries coming up to Manor Farm) there is yet another crossroads where the road is crossed by the bridleway coming down from the hill to your left (west).
 Having photographed the tumulus and water pump from this point I went through the gate on my right and headed across the field north-east to the little wooden bridge crossing the brook.